-Okay, maybe that’s going a little far, but you get the idea.
 How Hollywood kept from putting Angie Dickinson in more starring roles is beyond me.
-She’s the perfect combination of talent and beauty.
-Well, she’s the perfect combination of a lot of things, but we won’t get into that right now!
+She’s the perfect combination of talent and beauty, with a great deal of charisma and onscreen magic thrown in for good measure… make that great measure.

 Rio Bravo Trivia

 - The sets were built to 7/8th scale which allows the stars to appear larger than life.

 - Claude Akins recalled that during filming all the actors found themselves starting to talk like the Duke.
 John Wayne wasn’t amused.